zainkhanx93/House-Renting-/milestones/README.md

-# Documentation about milestone 1 and 2 here.
+# Documentation about milestone 1 and 2 here